jrudoler/jrudoler.github.io/_posts/2022-01-06-big-data-bowl.markdown

 $$ADOM := \frac{1}{n} \sum_{\text{frames } i=1}^{n} d_i. $$

-A _lower_ $ADOM$ indicates better kick-return decision making.
+A _lower_ $$ADOM$$ indicates better kick-return decision making.

-For instance, the $ADOM$ of the example kick return shown above is $0.55$, indicating that the kick returner is on average about a half yard away from optimal movement during that kick return.
+For instance, the $$ADOM$$ of the example kick return shown above is $$0.55$$, indicating that the kick returner is on average about a half yard away from optimal movement during that kick return.

 As we used all kick returns from 2018 and 2019 as training data for our regression, this leaves all 2020 kick returns as hold-out testing data.

-Rather than evaluate every frame of every play, to increase our computational efficiency we found the optimal next kick-returner location for every $10^{th}$ frame of every kick return from 2020.
-We then computed $ADOM$ for every kick returner in this period, which produced the rankings of the 10 best kick return decision makers, for kick returners recording at least 15 kick returns.
+Rather than evaluate every frame of every play, to increase our computational efficiency we found the optimal next kick-returner location for every $$10^{th}$$ frame of every kick return from 2020.
+We then computed $$ADOM$$ for every kick returner in this period, which produced the rankings of the 10 best kick return decision makers, for kick returners recording at least 15 kick returns.
 Note that a lower _ADOM_ corresponds to better decision making during returns.

 ![](https://drive.google.com/uc?export=view&id=1_gVAdZ4l3wCvEdPqzApwELf2FIbM9lWV)